ericanastas/sequence-timeline/README.md

 ## Draw Logic ##

-1. Iterate over all events an determine all line identifier
+1. Iterate over all events
+    - Determine all line ids
+    - Record the earliest and latest event
+    - Sort event chronologically

 2. Determine Band(s) when each time line is alive
     - Line must exist whenever there is an event
     - If first event is not a created event then assume line is created before current range
     - If first event is a created event then show band created at that time
-    - Always destory line on destroy event
+    - Always destroy line on destroy event
     - Line may be recreated after a destroy event by any other event
 3. Determine Band(s) when each time line is active

 4. Draw Events over bars
-    -
+    - Append event bar if there is a duration
+    - Append event circle if no duration
+    - If Source != Target: Draw event arrow

 ## Filtering / Hiding Lines ##
 - Should be able to filter out/hide lines